raynardzxc/cdt-1d/README.md

 ---

 ### Creating of random poison location
-`def place_poison(self)`
+`def place_poison()`

 1. Create the list of unoccupied spaces in the grid by removing coordinates of the snake, food and walls
-2. chose a random index in the list of unoccupied spaces and assign it to the food cell
+2. Chose a random index in the list of unoccupied spaces and assign it to the food cell
-3. extract the X and Y positions from the randomized index from the unoccupied spaces list
+3. Extract the X and Y positions from the randomized index from the unoccupied spaces list
-4. create an rectangle shape using canvas with yellow colour to represents the unhealthy in the game with a orange outline at the randomized X and Y coordinates with the with of    with and high stretching to 5 units.
+4. Create an rectangle shape using canvas with yellow colour to represents the unhealthy in the game with a orange outline at the randomized X and Y coordinates with the with of    with and high stretching to 5 units.

 ---
 ### Creating of random wall location